-LBN Rough Sleeping Support and Accommodation Services
+London Borough of Havering: Prevention Services

-Meet the Buyers Webinar Event – Friday 18 September 2020
+Meet the Buyers Webinar Event – Thursday 25th February 2021

-Please complete and return this registration form to Saleena Sreedharan Saleena.Sreedharan@newham.gov.uk by 5pm Wednesday 16 September 2020.
+Please complete and return this registration form to Sandy Foskett Sandy.Foskett@havering.gov.uk by 5pm Wednesday 24th February 2021.

-You are invited to complete this registration form even if you are unable to attend Meet the Buyer’s Event on Friday 18 September.
+You are invited to complete this registration form even if you are unable to attend Meet the Buyer’s Event on Thursday 25th February 2021.
 If you are unable to attend the Webinar please indicate in the form below.